 To ensure full coverage of the nine national outcomes/standards for Employee Rights and Responsibilities (ERR), an ERR workbook has been developed by EU Skills in partnership with Adams Associates.
-The workbook is not accredited, but records and formally assesses learning for ERR and must be completed by all apprentices as one of the mandatory outcomes of the Apprenticeship.
+The workbook is not accredited, but records and formally assesses learning for ERR.